datacarpentry/r-socialsci/episodes/01-R basics.md

 {: .output}

 ## Conditional subsetting
 Another common way of subsetting is by using a logical vector.
-TRUE will select the element with the same index, while FALSE will not:
+A value of TRUE will select the element in the same location, while FALSE will not:

 ~~~
 some_possessions <- possessions[c(TRUE, FALSE, TRUE, FALSE)]